-Sulfation properties of six hydrated lime and three hydrated dolomite sorbents were investigated and compared a thermobalance was used to record the weight increase of the sorbents during the sulfation reaction which is carried out at 338 K. To distinguish between the weight gain by water adsorption and by sulfation, the samples were first exposed to a gaseous mixture consisting of 5% O-2, 10% CO2, and the balance nitrogen with 55 % relative humidity.
+The sulfation properties of six hydrated lime and three hydrated dolomite sorbents were studied and compared.
+To distinguish between the weight gain by water adsorption and by sulfation, the samples were first exposed to a gaseous mixture consisting of 5% O2, 10% CO2, and the balance nitrogen with 55% relative humidity.
 After this pre-conditioning, SO2 was added to the gaseous mixture for sulfation with a concentration of 5000 ppm.
-The total sulfation capacities and Ca(OH)(2) conversion values of hydrated lime sorbents varied between 70.19-123.36 (mg SO2/g sorbent) and 15.08-23.50 %, respectively.
-The total sulfation capacities and Ca(OH)(2)+Mg(OH)(2) conversion values of hydrated dolomite sorbents varied between 146.55-226.77 (mg SO2/g sorbent) and 22.54-30.94 %, respectively.
-It was found that the total sulfation capacity and conversion values of sorbents were changed depending on the physical properties of sorbents.
-Regression analysis was applied to relate the total sulfation capacity and conversion values to the physical properties of sorbents and linear empirical equations were developed.
+The total sulfation capacities and Ca(OH)2 conversion values of hydrated lime sorbents varied between 70.19-123.36 (mg SO2/g sorbent) and 15.08%-23.50%, respectively.
+The total sulfation capacity and conversion values of sorbents changed depending on the physical properties of sorbents.
+This is an abstract of a paper presented at the CHISA 2012 - 20th International Congress of Chemical and Process Engineering and PRES 2012 - 15th Conference PRES (Prague, Czech Republic 8/25-29/2012).